LET OUR FAMILY

 Simple assault in Washington, or Assault in the Fourth Degree, is classified as a gross misdemeanor.
 This charge applies when an act of assault doesn’t meet the legal threshold for aggravated assault.

-Notably, you can be charged with simple assault even if the alleged victim didn’t suffer visible injuries.
-The prosecution only needs to prove that you intentionally made physical contact that a reasonable person would find offensive or threatening.
-Examples might include:
+• Proof: The prosecution only needs to prove that you intentionally made physical contact that a reasonable person would find offensive or threatening.

-• Shoving someone during an argument
+• Shoving someone during an argument.

-• Slapping someone without causing injury
+• Slapping someone without causing injury.

-• Throwing an object in someone’s direction
+• Throwing an object in someone’s direction.

 These cases often rely solely on the accuser’s account, with no witnesses or physical evidence.
 If the alleged victim is an intimate partner and you have prior domestic violence convictions, even a simple assault can be elevated to a felony.